troessner/reek/docs/Prima-Donna-Method.md

 end
 ```

-`reek` would report `bar!` as `prima donna method` smell but not `foo!`.
+Reek would report `bar!` as `prima donna method` smell but not `foo!`.

-`reek` reports this smell only in a class context, not in a module context in order to allow perfectly legit code like this:
+Reek reports this smell only in a class context, not in a module context in order to allow perfectly legit code like this:

 ```Ruby